How Long Does an Executor Have to Settle an Estate in Alberta?

 You can move into the property, rent it out, use it as a vacation home, or sell it.
 There will be a lot to consider, from the condition of the existing mortgage to the condition of the property itself.

 Each move you make will have financial implications for you and your family.
 You should consult with your real estate attorney and your accountant before making any decisions.

-What happens when you inherit a house with siblings in Canada?
+What happens when you inherit a house with siblings in Alberta?